 If an "Extracted" application denies one or both benefits in error, create a new application with the original application date.
 Include the additional or corrected information, then submit the new application.
-Add HE+ System Notes to explain the error.
+Add HE+ System Notes to explain the error (see Section 6.3.2 for more information).